Welcome to Abiinooji Aki!

 Abiinooji Aki can be effective in Native American Spiritual/Traditional skill building to the field of Alcohol and Drug Abuse that can help counselors /therapists reach out with understanding to Native Americans afflicted and affected by AODA issues.

 Groups can gather together at Abiinooji Aki for 2 to 4 day cultural/spiritual sessions.
-Relax in our quiet woodland setting, enjoy traditional foods, listening to stories and songs, and get hands-on experience and time in creating bead work, tobacco bags, skirts, and other crafts.
+Relax in our quiet woodland setting, enjoy traditional foods, listen to stories and songs, and get hands-on experience and time in creating bead work, tobacco bags, skirts, and other crafts.

 ANNUAL CHRISTMAS FOOD BASKET AND TOY FOR TOTS PROJECT